microstudi/goteo-project-twitter-plugin/README.md

 ```

-That's it, everytime a project is published, a twit will be created in the account where the Twitter app is created.
+That's it, every time a project is published, a twit will be created in the account where the Twitter app is created.

 @Author
 Ivan Vergés